opensearch-project/OpenSearch/TESTING.md

         vagrant plugin install vagrant-cachier

-3. You can run all of the OS packaging tests with `./gradlew packagingTest`.
+3. You can run all the OS packaging tests with `./gradlew packagingTest`.
 This task includes our legacy `bats` tests.

     To run only the OS tests that are written in Java, run `.gradlew distroTest`, will cause Gradle to build the tar, zip, and deb packages and all the plugins.
 It will then run the tests on every available system.
 This will take a very long time.